napari/docs/docs/naps/6-contributable-menus.md

 plugin developers to declare **menu contributions**.
 These contributions add new items to menus in napari that have been deemed **contributable**.

-Until now, only the layer context menu (available through right clicking on a layer in the layer list) has been contributable, but much discussion has occurred on the list of menus we wish to open up for contribution and the guiding principles behind the organization of this list.
+The machinery for allowing plugins to contribute to menus has been largely in place for a while, but much discussion has occurred on the list of menus we wish to open up for contribution and the guiding principles behind the organization of this list.